ofgn/E4D-HR/README.md

 # E4D-HR

 E4D-HR is a fork of [E4D](https://www.pnnl.gov/projects/e4d), a 3D geophysical modelling and inversion tool originally developed by PNNL.
 This project continues the development of E4D, introducing modifications tailored towards mineral exploration use cases.
-E4D is designed for subsurface imaging, using direct current resistivity and induced polarisation methods for advanced geophysical modelling and inversion.
+E4D is designed for subsurface imaging, using direct current resistivity and induced polarisation methods for geophysical modelling and inversion.

 ---